Boarding Schools for Boys in South Bend, Indiana…

 Though you may be seeking a boarding school in South Bend, Indiana, please consider that the Safe Harbor seamanship experience combined with the individual attention, counsel and training make an unparalleled setting for growth and change in behavior.

 For at-risk boys, Safe Harbor boarding school teaches boating and maritime skills, offers practical life skills, and builds character in the context of vocational training, all while boys study for their high school diplomas.
 The boys (many have come from South Bend, Indiana) make their home on board vessels at this waterfront boarding school.
 They gain knowledge of boating on the ocean and rivers while learning respect for self and others, self-reliance, perseverance, and much more.
 Each teen who successfully completes Safe Harbor learns to captain his own vessel, both literally and figuratively.

 Enrolling Boys from South Bend, Indiana, Safe Harbor is Boarding School in Florida with Year-Round Education

 At Safe Harbor, practical knowledge is as important as academic knowledge.
-In addition to all aspects of boating and seamanship, we give vocational training in several topics, including woodworking, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical concepts.
+In addition to all aspects of boating and seamanship, we give vocational training in several topics, including woodworking, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical concepts.

 Normal high school classes run year-round and can be accelerated, giving students a chance to catch up wherever they may have fallen behind academically.
 Boys who graduate Safe Harbor receive a Florida high school diploma, and many go on to colleges of their choice.